agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 ```
 The services are now ready to run.
 Just one more (optional) step before take-off.

-## Rotate logs (optional)
+## Set up log rotation (optional)

 ```diff
 !
 Perform as user with root privileges
 ```

 This step is optional, but recommended.
 Solana is a log hog.
-Just one days' worth of logging is 1 GB+.
+Just one days' worth of devnet logging is 1 GB+.
 Still, logs are nice to have for trouble shooting, and required if seeking help from the team.
 To make the logs easier to handle I rotate them every day.
 I also keep a weeks' worth of logs, in case I need to trouble shoot.

 “Logrotate” takes care of the log rotation for us.
 It automatically creates a new log at 00:00 and deletes the excess.
 To activate logrotate for my validator log I need to create a configuration file for it:
 ```bash